schranz-search/schranz-search/docs/getting_started/index.rst

 Getting Started
 ===============

-Welcome to the Documentation about the SEAL, the **Search Engine Abstraction Layer** library for PHP.
+Lets get started with the **Search Engine Abstraction Layer** library for PHP.

 In this part we will show how you can start using SEAL in your project and its basic functions.